 Tiles have always been the most traditional choice for kitchen splashbacks.
 They give a timeless look and with an endless array of different designs to choose from, they work well with all styles of kitchen.

 We love using classic square or metro tiles for a beautiful, yet understated way to shield your kitchen walls.
 A great option is a porcelain tile, with a contrasting grout, giving a sophisticated, classic look.

 Using exposed brick as a splashback brings a textural element to your kitchen and is a great way to warm up an all-white space.

 Here, bricks are used over the whole wall to create a dynamic combination of industrial and retro style.
 When used with our Urban range of kitchens as shown above, this type of splashback really completes the look and prevents the kitchen from being a sea of white.

-Join our mailing list and keep up to date with all the latest news and trends.
-Or order a brochure to view our full range of bespoke kitchens, fitted bedrooms and furniture.
-Click here.
+Join our mailing list below and keep up to date with all the latest news and trends.

 16 Jun 2017